#94 Suppose the field inside a large piece of dielectric

 Free Chegg Question

-(b) Do the same for a long needle-shaped cavity running parallel to (Fig. 4.19b).
+(b) Do the same for a long needle-shaped cavity running parallel to P (Fig. 4.19b).

-(c) Do the same for a thin wafer-shaped cavity perpendicular to (Fig. 4.19c).
-Assume the cavities are small enough that PE0, and Dare essentially uniform.
+(c) Do the same for a thin wafer-shaped cavity perpendicular to P (Fig. 4.19c).
+Assume the cavities are small enough that P, E0, and D0 are essentially uniform.
 [Hint: Carving out a cavity is the same as superimposing an object of the same shape but opposite polarization.]

 Figure 4.19